Training for Success As A Massage Therapist

 Small Class Sizes

-Fremont College offers the advantage of small class sizes, which ensure a more personalized education.
+Fremont University offers the advantage of small class sizes, which ensure a more personalized education.
 Within the Massage Therapy Program, classes are intentionally kept small to ensure students receive one-on-one attention from the instructor.
 Small class sizes have also been shown to be conducive to student collaboration, helping students to learn from each other in addition to the instructor.

 Five Start Options Per Year

 With Freemont College, students do not have to adjust their busy lives around school.
 The Massage Therapy Program allows students to enroll and start the program five different times throughout the year.
 This gives students the ability to adjust a school schedule around their lives.
-Traditional colleges only offer start times in the Spring or Fall, but Fremont College works to make learning as convenient for our students as possible.
+Traditional colleges only offer start times in the Spring or Fall, but Fremont University works to make learning as convenient for our students as possible.

 Students who enroll in Freemont College’s Massage Therapy Program receive thorough training in massage therapy techniques, as well as anatomy and physiology.
 For example, students learn the anatomical and physiological science of the human body, providing the foundation for how massage works.